rfo909/CFT/doc/Doc.md

 ## Pitfalls

-Even though block expressions occur literally inside other code, and have their variable scope extend out into the calling environment, they are still somewhat function-like.
+Block expressions occur literally inside other code, and have their variable scope extend out into the calling environment, but they are still somewhat function-like.
 This means: